RateCity.com.au

 article cover image

-Buying a car can be a major financial commitment, so it makes sense to check how this purchase could influence the tax you pay.
-Depending on your financial situation and how you plan to use the car, there may be several strategies available to claim tax deductions on your car purchase.
-It’s important to compare the available options to work out which one may be the most tax-effective choice for you.
+• Buying a car can be a major financial commitment, so it makes sense to check how this purchase could influence the tax you pay.
+Depending on your financial situation and plans for how you’ll use the car, there may be several strategies available to claim tax deductions on your car purchase.
+It’s important to compare the available car finance options to work out which choice may be the most tax-effective for you.

 Buying a car for work

-In most cases, you can only claim tax deductions when buying a car if you’ll be using it for work.
-This could include running your own business or operating as a sole trader, or for using your own vehicle while working for an employer.
+In most cases, you can only claim tax deductions when buying a car if you’ll be using the vehicle for work.
+This could include running your own business or operating as a sole trader, or for driving your own vehicle while working for an employer.

-The more you use the car for work purposes, the more you may be able to claim in tax deductions.
+The more you use a car for work purposes, the more tax benefits you may be able to claim.
 According to the Australian Taxation Office (ATO), this doesn’t include driving between your work and your home, but may include using your own car to:

 • perform your work duties – for example, if you travel from your regular place of work to meet with a client